jamesesguerra/diy-cloud-book/src/chapter-1/setting-expectations.md

 Just as important as what we’ll cover is what this book won’t try to do.

 - **Not a full Docker course**
     I won’t re-teach Docker from scratch.
-If you’re already familiar with containers—even at a beginner level—you’ll be fine.
+If you’re already familiar with containers, even at a beginner level, you’ll be fine.
 If not, going through a beginner Docker course [^1] will give you the foundation you need.
 - **Not a Linux command guide**
    While you’ll inevitably touch the Linux terminal, this isn’t the place to master shell commands.
 There are far better resources [^2] for learning Linux.
 - **Not networking basics**